rydmike/theme_demo/README.md

 ### The `MaterialApp`

-The use `MaterialApp` setup is very compact.
-As always separate the dark and light theme into separate `ThemeData` objects, here given by providers that we watch.
-When you use this setup, the usage of supplied light or dark theme is controlled by the `ThemeMode` enum.
-We use and watch a third provider for it, so it can easily be toggled via UI.
+The `MaterialApp` setup is very simple and compact.
+Provide the light and dark `ThemeData` objects to their respective theme properties in the `MaterialApp`.
+Here they are given by providers that we watch for changes.
+When you use this setup, the usage of the currently supplied light and dark theme is controlled by the `ThemeMode` enum given to the `themeMode` property.
+We use and watch a third provider for this, so dark mode can easily be toggled via UI.
+If you specify `ThemeMode.system` the application will follow the theme mode used by the host system, many users like this option, so don't just offer light and dark, also offer system as a user choice.
+A very handy widget to use to allow the user to toggle `ThemeMode` between, light, dark and system is `ToggleButtons`.
+We will look at that later.

 ```dart
 class ThemeDemoApp extends ConsumerWidget {